Discover the Perfect Kitchen Layout: 5 Popular Designs for Every Home

 1. Galley Kitchens

-Description: Galley kitchens are characterized by two parallel countertops with a walkway in between.
-This layout maximizes space efficiency and is perfect for smaller homes or apartments.
+Description: Galley kitchens are characterised by two parallel countertops with a walkway in between.
+This layout maximises space efficiency and is perfect for smaller homes or apartments.
 It allows for easy access to all kitchen areas without the need for excessive movement.

 Pros: